appwrite/demos-for-react/example-cropping/README.md

 <UploadImage appwrite={appwrite} />
 ```

-This only take one props which is Appwrite for connecting to our server using Appwrite sdk
+This only take one props which is ```appwrite``` for connecting to our server using Appwrite SDK

 ```js
 await appwrite.storage.createFile(uploadFile, ['*'], ['*']);
 ```

-This is actually for creating any file but in this tutorial we will use it to create an image file and this function takea three parameters.
+This is actually for creating any file but in this tutorial we will use it to create an image file and this function takes three parameters.
 You can take a look the detailed explanation here https://appwrite.io/docs/client/storage#createFile

 ## Step 5 - Create ListImage Component